cmohan312002/SketchPad/README.md

 - User authentication and roles
 - Saving and loading whiteboard sessions
 - Exporting whiteboards as images or PDFs
-- Integration with other collaboration tools (e.g., Slack, Microsoft Teams)
+- User can chat with other users while collabratting
+- User can Login anonymously

 ## Technologies
 - Frontend: React, Next.js